Our rating(4/5)

 Like many card machine companies in the UK, Teya also has a free tap-on-phone app for Android users (not yet iPhone).

 If you download this on your Android phone with NFC enabled, you can enter a transaction amount in the app and ask customers to tap their Visa, Mastercard or mobile wallet on your phone to pay via contactless.
-These transactions cost 1.75%, nothing else.
+These transactions have the same rate you got for the card machine.

 Business account, card and settlements